4 Easy-to-Keep Promises to Make to Your Home (and Yourself) This Year

 You’ll be grateful for the good things, and be extra grateful for the crummy things

-It's easy to be grateful for big open windows that let lots of light in.
-Wood floors.
-And all the wonderful things that make living at home a lovely and delightful experience.
-But what's harder — but perhaps even more vital to practice — is being grateful for the kind of crummy things.
+It’s easy to be grateful for wood floors, big open windows that let lots of light in, and all the wonderful things that make living at home a lovely and delightful experience.
+But what’s harder — and perhaps even more vital to practice — is being grateful for the kinda crummy things.
 Why?
 Because it gets you into the important practice of seeing that tough, crummy things teach us the best lessons.

 Being grateful for ample space for all your stuff is fine, but being grateful for a tiny home that’s not enough room for all your stuff but makes you get creative and regularly declutter could be even better!
 Loving your neighborhood is peachy, but loving that you had to move into your not-favorite neighborhood but have now explored a new part of your city is even funner, no?
 Just remember to thank those lesson-teaching elements to your home this year, too.

 Are you making any promises to your home this year?
 Let us know in the comments below!

 Re-edited from a post originally published 1.5.2015 – TW